davidjamesknight/Skooma/README.md

 # Skooma

-Skooma is a simple, lightweight, and intuitive validation tool for Pandas DataFrames.
+Skooma is a simple, lightweight, and intuitive validation tool for working with Pandas DataFrames.

 ## Features